In this chapter, you’ll learn how Java enum types help you model a fixed set of values safely.

 }

-Now we can use the enum like below:
+Now we can use the enum as a method parameter:

 // The method now takes OrderStatus enum rather than an "unbounded" integer